 I wrote all of Out on the Wire as a Visual Script (based on an outline and prep work I did in Scrivener), and I’m currently working on the last chapter of Trish Trash: Rollergirl of Mars that way.
 It’s a really effective approach.
 Integrating the visual into the script along with the flexiblilty of rewriting has revolutionized how I write comics, and the method would be adaptable to many other kinds of visual narrative as well (picture books, video…)

 I put together a tutorial about Visual Scripting a few years ago.
 It’s a pretty complete post, recently tweaked to more accurately reflect how I’m working, now that I’ve had this system up and running for years.
 But it’s a complicated, so I made a screencast training walking through building a template.

 I’ve also made template I built in the video available for download.
-Just sign up to receive my newsletter below, and the link will be sent to you.
+Grab it here.

+Grab a pre-made Visual Scripting template here.
 Also included, in case you’re using an old version of InDesign: an .IDML version for CS4 and up.
-You’ll also be signing up to receive email from me about making our creative work happen.